solana-labs/solana/book/src/implemented-proposals/commitment.md

 # Computation of commitment metric

-Building this `BankCommitment` struct leverages the computations already being performed for building consensus.
+Building this `BlockCommitment` struct leverages the computations already being performed for building consensus.
 The `collect_vote_lockouts` function in `consensus.rs` builds a HashMap, where each entry is of the form `(b, s)` where `s` is a `StakeLockout` struct representing the amount of stake and